 The mussel shells, obtained from Havelock from the local shellfish industry, provide a substrate for sulphate reducing bacteria that remove metals from solution and also produce alkalinity.
 The shells are an added bonus for the alkalinity they also provide.

 Trumm says they will turn the tap on before Christmas 2017, "We currently have the tanks full and are letting the sulphate reducing bacteria build up in the system before we flick the switch."

 Bellevue is a landmark project for full treatment, he says.
 “It has the second most acidic mine drainage we have encountered outside of operating mines where water is treated prior to discharge.
 So if we can fix this site we have taken a major step toward rehabilitation of other AMD legacy sites."

 “There were so many people involved in the project, I want to thank them all,” says Trumm.

-As well as those already mentioned, CRL Energy’s James Pope and Paul Weber collaborated on system design, The Coal Association of NZ provided cash co-funding that enabled this project, Tai Poutini Polytech provided in-kind labour and equipment, West Coast Regional Council, the Department of Conservation, and Solid Energy provided substantial in-kind support.
+As well as those already mentioned, Verum Group’s James Pope and Paul Weber collaborated on system design, The Coal Association of NZ provided cash co-funding that enabled this project, Tai Poutini Polytech provided in-kind labour and equipment, West Coast Regional Council, the Department of Conservation, and Solid Energy provided substantial in-kind support.
 The overarching project (Mine Environment Life Cycle) is funded by MBIE.
 GH Foster Contracting was commissioned to do much of the construction work, which proceeded efficiently and professionally.